oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-the-goal-of-devops-is/rule.md

 The goal should be:

-A client calls and says: "I'm having problems with your software."
+[greyBox]  A client calls and says: "I'm having problems with your software."
+  [/greyBox]

-Your answer: "Yes I know.
+[greyBox]  Your answer: "Yes I know.
 Each morning we check the health of the app and we already saw a new exception.
 So I already have an engineer working on it."
+  [/greyBox]

 Take this survey to find out your DevOps index: <br>